gocd/docs.go.cd/advanced_usage/one_click_backup.md

 The backup directory will be named **backup\_{TIMESTAMP}** where the **{TIMESTAMP}** is the time when the backup was initiated.

 -   Database – This is in a zip called **db.zip** .
 The zip has a single DB file called **cruise.h2.db**
 -   Configuration – This is in a zip called **config-dir.zip** .
-This zip contains the XML configuration, Jetty server configuration, Keystores and all other Go's internal configurations.
+This zip contains the XML configuration, Jetty server configuration, Keystores and all other GoCD's internal configurations.
 -   XML Configuration Version Repo – This is in a zip called **config-repo.zip** .
 This zip contains the Git repository of the XML configuration file.
--   Go version – This is a file called **version.txt** .
-This file contains the version of the Go server when the backup was initiated
+-   GoCD version – This is a file called **version.txt** .
+This file contains the version of the GoCD server when the backup was initiated

 ### What is not backed up?

 > Please refer to the [this](../installation/installing_go_server.md#location-of-files-after-installation-of-go-server) page to see what the {SERVER\_INSTALLATION\_DIR} location is on different platforms.

-The following are not backed up as a part of the Go backup process.
+The following are not backed up as a part of the GoCD backup process.
 Please ensure that these are manually backed up regularly.

 -   Artifacts - Please refer to [this section](../faq/admin_out_of_disk_space.md#move-the-artifact-repository-to-a-new-larger-drive) to find out how to deal with artifacts
 -   Test Reporting Data - This is found at the location **{SERVER\_INSTALLATION\_DIR}/db/shine** .
 This contains the data used in the Failed Test History reporting